vitaly-t/pg-promise/README.md

 Method [txIf] executes a transaction / [tx] when a specified condition is met, or else it executes a [task].

 When no condition is specified, the default is to start a transaction, if currently not in one, or else it starts a task.
+It is useful when you want to avoid [Nested Transactions] - savepoints.

 <details>
 <summary><b>With default condition</b></summary>